 Have you ever felt as though your heart was shattered into a million pieces?
+Here's the thing — it's in these moments of vulnerability that we often seek solace in words, in the shared experiences of others who have walked a similar path.
 That dull ache that lingers, a constant reminder of the love that once was, now tainted by hurt and disappointment.
-It's in these moments of vulnerability that we often seek solace in words, in the shared experiences of others who have walked a similar path.
 Quotes about being hurt by someone you love can offer a flicker of understanding, a validation of our feelings, and perhaps, a glimmer of hope amidst the darkness.

 Exploring the Labyrinth of Heartbreak: Quotes on Being Hurt by Someone You Love